View courses in

 CAS AM 200: Introduction to American Studies

 An exploration of the multi-faceted themes of American society and culture in selected historical periods using a variety of approaches to interpret such topics as American art, literature, politics, material culture, and the mass media.
 Required of majors and minors.
-Carries humanities divisional credit in CAS.
+Effective Fall 2018, this course fulfills a single unit in the following BU Hub areas: Critical Thinking, Research and Information Literacy.

 CAS AM 202: What's Boston?

 What's Boston? explores Boston's complex urban and natural world.
 University faculty share cutting-edge research, focusing on Boston as a PLACE and a guiding IDEA, introducing the perspectives of disparate scholarly disciplines.
 Discover where you stand and where you might go!
-No prerequisites.
-This course welcomes first-year students and is open to all BU undergraduates.
+This course carries humanities divisional credit in CAS.
+Effective Fall 2018, this course fulfills one unit in each of the following BU Hub areas: Aesthetic Exploration, Historical Consciousness.

 CAS AM 250: American Arts and Society